GMoncrieff/earthengine-workflow/README.md

 Look out for an upcoming blog post with a full rundown of deployment and design choices.

-Thank to [@mgietzmann](https://github.com/mgietzmann) for helping to build the first iteration of this pipeline
+Thanks to [@mgietzmann](https://github.com/mgietzmann) for helping to build the first iteration of this pipeline